twrchtrwyth/pelican/content/groff.md

 ```

 # Missing Fonts Workaround
 Recently, and for reasons I don't understand, the Palatino font has disappeared from the fonts available when compiling a PDF.
+Groff's fonts are located at `/usr/share/groff/<version>/fonts/` and each output type appears to have its own fonts, located within discrete directories.
+However, simply copying the Palatino font directories from the PostScript directory `devps` to the PDF directory `devpdf` doesn't fix the issue, because the resulting PDFs don't render the font correctly.

-However, the above command to generate PostScript output still works as intended where the Palatino font is used.
-As such, in order to generate a PDF then the PostScript output from the above file can be converted to a PDF using `ps2pdf` like so:
+The "solution'' is to first generate PostScript output (which still works as intended where the Palatino font is used), and then to convert this PostScript file into a PDF using `ps2pdf` like so:
 ```shell
 pdfmom -Tps plaintext.mom > output.ps  # Compile output.ps from plaintext.mom
 ps2pdf output.ps output.pdf  # Convert the PostScript file to PDF